euroscipy/euroscipy_proceedings/papers/helge_eichhorn/eichhorn.rst

 We now call the ``kepler_orbit`` instance method to solve Kepler's equation at regular intervals until one revolution is completed.
 The trajectory that comprises of the resulting state vectors is stored in the returned ``Orbit`` object.
-By calling ``plot3d`` we receive a three-dimensional visualization of the full orbital ellipse as shown in figure :ref:`3d`.
+By calling ``plot3d`` we receive a three-dimensional visualization [#]_ of the full orbital ellipse as shown in figure :ref:`3d`.

+.. [#] The visualization suffers from the fact that Matplotlib's mplot3d toolkit does not support proper depth buffering.
+Thus Matplotlib renders the complete orbit in front of the Earth and the parts of the orbit behind the planet are not obscured.

 .. figure:: 3d_orbit.png